Combos Browse all Suggest

-When Wort, the Raidmother enters the battlefield, put two 1/1 red and green Goblin Warrior creature tokens into play.
+When Wort, the Raidmother enters the battlefield, create two 1/1 red and green Goblin Warrior creature tokens.

 Each red or green instant or sorcery spell you play has conspire.
-(As you play the spell, you may tap two untapped creatures you control that share a color with it.
+(As you cast the spell, you may tap two untapped creatures you control that share a colour with it.
 When you do, copy it and you may choose new targets for the copy.)

 1 month ago

 When using the conspire ability of Wort, the Raidmother alongside cards like Regrowth can i stack it so that the copy returns the original or not?
 If not, how does the stack order/interaction work here?

 5 months ago

 If you're looking for a Gruul spellslinger commander, then Wort, the Raidmother is your lady.

 Why is Katilda, Dawnhart Prime in the deck?

 I've seen Outlaws' Merriment flop a lot in Alex's deck

 I always suggest a little bit of creature sacrifice in a deck like this.
 Here's some suggestions: Perilous Forays Martyr's Cause Goblin Bombardment Fanatical Devotion Evolutionary Leap Tooth and Claw Makeshift Munitions Barrage of Expendables.
 When you swing out, shit's gonna get killed so it's nice to make the most of your creatures.
 Plus these cards do great against board wipes.